The Maine (band): XOXO: From Love and Anxiety in Real Time (2021–2022)

-In 2022, the band released a single titled, "Loved You a Little" featuring Taking Back Sunday and Charlotte Sands.
+In January 2022, the band released a new single titled, "Loved You a Little" featuring Taking Back Sunday and Charlotte Sands.
 The song peaked at number eight on the Billboard Alternative Airplay chart and at number 14 on the Rock Airplay chart.
+They performed at the So What?!
+Music Festival in May 2022.
+The group released another single in September 2022 titled "Box in a Heart", featuring Renforshort.
+In October 2022, the group performed at the When We Were Young Festival.